 - The two angles are said to be supplementary angles when they add up to 180°.

-- The two angles together make a straight line, but the angles don’t have to be together.
+- The two angles together make a straight line, but the angles need not be together.

-- “S” of supplementary angle stands for “Straight” line.
-This means that it forms 180°.
+- “S” of supplementary angles stands for the “Straight” line.
+This means they form 180°.

 How to Find Supplementary Angles?